acidau/acidau.github.io/jp/info/index.md

 For the latest information on JP services, [check the Department of Communities and Justice website](https://www.jp.nsw.gov.au/).

 Most community desks run by NSW Justices Association (in shopping centres and courts) are responding to the current health situation and remain closed.
-[Local court desks are closed until at least **24 January 2022** by order of the Chief Magistrate.](https://www.localcourt.nsw.gov.au/local-court/arrangements-for-covid-19--coronavirus-/chief-magistrate-s-memorandum.html)
+[Local court desks are closed until at least **14 March 2022** by order of the Chief Magistrate.](https://www.localcourt.nsw.gov.au/local-court/arrangements-for-covid-19--coronavirus-/chief-magistrate-s-memorandum.html)

 ## Remote witnessing by audio-visual link for NSW documents
 _Last updated: 20 December 2021_